 The latest news on the API economy

-We've added 13 APIs to the ProgrammableWeb directory in categories including Infrastructure-as-a-Service, Location, and Internet of Things.
-One highlight today is the Valossa API which lets users choose a movie by talking aloud in a conversational manner.
+We've added twelve APIs to the ProgrammableWeb directory in categories such as Management, Surveys, Accounting, and Marketing, among others.
+One highlight today is the Google Consumer Surveys API allows users to create surveys with Web and mobile apps.
 Here's a rundown of the latest additions.

 According to Gartner, there will be nearly 21 billion devices connected to the Internet by the year 2020.
 That’s a lot of devices that need to be connected in useful ways.
 This article shows you the steps to make a Raspberry Pi speak from anywhere in the world using Node.js and PubNub.

 Bitcoin has released many BitCoin price data APIs since its launch in 2013.
 Now, the company has announced a closed beta of a new, full-featured API that improves existing APIs and offers new features and functionality.
 After a beta trial with existing users, the company expects a broader release.